ConsolidatedSky/NEFARAM/README.md

 3DNPCs, Inigo, Serana Add-On, Mythos, Lucien, Morgaine and lots of others...

 ## Armors & Outfits
 Some new armors that are mostly variants of vanilla ones that i tried to keep "lore-friendly" and "immersive" as much as possible...
 Integrated into the game with custom rebalanced crafting costs and conditions, The skimpiness is mostly contained in a tasteful way to TAWOBA.
 All armors and outfits added are balanced and integrated into the world.
 That includes the Creation Club content.
+Im open to suggestions though I need to integrate each item manually so I go slowly on that.

 ## And More
 Cities and landcapes overhauls, roleplay mods and animations...